acfloria/SatComInfrastructure/README.md

 * Write a logging app making use of the `MO_LOG` and `MT_LOG` queues.
 * Integrate the RabbitMQ interface into QGC, eliminating the need of the `udp2rabbit.py` script.
+* Use MQTT as the messaging protocoll to allow multiple users receiving the messages and make an integration in QT easier.